-If you struggle to keep your child engaged while solving problems, I recommend you reword the problem by changing the “X” amount of something to their favourite toy or candy bar.
+If you struggle to keep your child engaged while solving problems, I recommend you reword the problem by changing the “X” amount of something to their favourite chocolate bar.
 For some kids, they may need to see the objects to understand the problem.
-Try drawing pictures or use legos to help your child visualise the maths problem.
+Try drawing pictures or use physical objects to help your child visualise the maths problem.

 4. Familiarise them with Different Styles of Questions

 3 x 7 is one of the easier styles of questions on the KS2 SATs.
-However, if your child can easily answer 3 x 7, but can’t answer it in a different style (i.e. select, identify, drag & drop), it means they haven’t fully grasped the concept.
+However, if your child can easily answer 3 x 7, but can’t answer it in a different style (eg) when the question is in the context of a real life problem, it means they haven’t fully grasped the concept.
 It may be more work for you, but try giving your child one question in different styles to familiarise them with what the test questions will be like.
 Unfortunately, even if your child can answer 3 x 7 = 21, if they can’t figure out 3 x = 21, they won’t be able to get the mark.

 5. Familiarise yourselves with sample SATS KS2 Maths Tests